 “We are not used to this weather,” my guide Chiara shared underneath layers of pullovers.
 Rome was indeed chilly that morning as we walked by ancient ruins and modern day convenience stores.
 It may have been cold, but the sun was shining and few people were out, making it feel as if we had Rome all to ourselves.
 It was nice to be bundled up though, it helped add to the holiday atmosphere and that was the reason why we were meeting outside a coffee shop so very early in the first place.
-It was 4 days before Christmas and I was excited to join a Rome holiday food tour with Context Travel to learn about the city’s unique traditions, tasting as much as I could along the way.
+It was 4 days before Christmas, I was in Rome following the end of a wonderful Mediterranean cruise with Viking Oceans and I was excited to join a Rome holiday food tour with Context Travel to learn about the city’s unique traditions, tasting as much as I could along the way.

 For the last year I have been working with Context Travel to highlight some of their tours around the world, but I’m certainly no stranger to their walking tour experiences.
 I’ve been patronizing them for years because, unlike so many other companies, they offer walks that are completely different from anything else offered.
 As one of their Deep Travelers, I’m proud to say that Context and I both agree that travel is an education, one born from a natural cultural curiosity.